Automated Capability Evaluation of Foundation Models: Experiments

 \subsection{Setup}

-We evaluate the effectiveness of the ACE framework in the domain of Mathematics, which requires precise reasoning, symbolic manipulation, and comprehensive topic coverage.
-Mathematics is a particularly suitable testbed for systematic capability evaluation due to its hierarchical structure and well-defined problem formats.
-Additionally, it provides insight into how foundation models handle abstract and formal reasoning, a skill that is essential for many downstream applications.

-In all experiments, we use the OpenAI \texttt{o4-mini}\footnote{\url{https://platform.openai.com/docs/models/o4-mini}} as the scientist model.
-To construct a diverse set of capabilities, we prompt the scientist model to first generate broad and distinct capability areas within Mathematics.
-For each area, the model is further prompted to produce specific capabilities in the modified \texttt{METR}\footnote{\url{https://metr.org/}} format following \citet{lu2025automated}.
+To assess the ACE framework, we focus on the domain of mathematics, which offers a hierarchical structure and well-defined problem formats, making it a natural testbed for capability-centric evaluation.
+In our experiments, we employ two scientist models, OpenAI $\texttt{gpt-4o}$\footnote{\url{https://platform.openai.com/docs/models/gpt-4o}} and Anthropic \texttt{Claude 3.7 Sonnet}\footnote{\url{https://www.anthropic.com/news/claude-3.7-sonnet}}.\footnote{At the time of this analysis these models were the frontier models of these companies.} The capability hierarchy is generated by the \texttt{gpt-4o} model, while tasks were generated by both models.
+To construct a diverse capability set, the scientist model is first prompted to propose broad and distinct areas within Mathematics.
+For each area, it is further prompted to produce specific capabilities in the modified \texttt{METR}\footnote{\url{https://metr.org/}} format following \citet{lu2025automated}.
 Each capability includes a \texttt{name}, \texttt{description}, and a corresponding \texttt{Python class}, which specifies exemplar tasks, task-solving instructions, and the scoring method.
-Prompts used for area and capability generation are presented in Appendix~\ref{sec:area_gen_prompts} and~\ref{sec:cap_gen_prompts}.
+Full prompts for area- and capability-level generation are provided in Appendix~\ref{sec:area_gen_prompts} and~\ref{sec:cap_gen_prompts}.

 These capabilities serve as input to the task generation pipeline.
 The pipeline begins by generating multiple diverse problems per capability.
 Each problem is then solved using the task-solving instructions specified in the capability's \texttt{Python class} to produce a solution.
 Together, the problem and solution form a complete task.
-We verify each task using a separate LLM pass to confirm the correctness of the solution and to filter out incorrectly solved or unsolved tasks.
-The same \texttt{o4-mini} model is used for all stages of task generation and verification.
-Task generation prompts are included in Appendix~\ref{sec:task_gen_prompts}.
+We verify each task using a separate LLM call to confirm the correctness of the solution and to filter out incorrectly solved or unsolved tasks.
+Full task generation prompts are provided in Appendix~\ref{sec:task_gen_prompts}.

 For evaluation, we use the \texttt{Inspect} framework \citep{inspect}, which dynamically generates evaluation scripts based on the task-solving instructions and scoring method defined in each capability's \texttt{Python class}.
 For Mathematics, we adopt a binary scoring scheme: the subject model receives a score of 1 if its solution matches the reference solution, and 0 otherwise.